Call 01935 873951

 Foam is then injected and its progress into the feeder veins and varicose veins is carefully monitored with ultrasound.
 The whole treatment usually takes no more than 45 minutes.

 Finally a firm bandage is applied to the leg.
 The aim of this is to keep the veins compressed so that they do not fill with blood when the patient stands up.
-The bandage is usually worn for a week followed by an elastic compression stocking for a further week.

 When the bandages are removed at the follow-up appointment it is usual to find that all the varicose veins have been sealed.
 The leg may be a little bruised at this stage, although this is usually fairly minor.
 If any varicose veins have not been completely treated in the first session, they are injected and bandaged to complete removal of all veins.